-Over the past years, a noteworthy reduction in fetal and newborn children losses was observed in pregnancies complicated by diabetes 11,12.
-Findings from the Second International Workshop-Conference on Gestational Diabetes Mellitus underscored the increased risk of various neonatal complications associated with infants born to mothers with GDM 13.
+Over the past years, a noteworthy reduction in fetal and newborn children losses was observed in pregnancies complicated by diabetes^{11,12}.
+Findings from the Second International Workshop-Conference on Gestational Diabetes Mellitus underscored the increased risk of various neonatal complications associated with infants born to mothers with GDM13.
 These complications have been reported to affect up to 25% of such infants.
-Detecting GDM early and maintaining strict metabolic control during pregnancy is essential to reduce the frequency and severity of these newborn difficulties 14.
+Detecting GDM early and maintaining strict metabolic control during pregnancy is essential to reduce the frequency and severity of these newborn difficulties14.

 The prevalence of GDM exhibits global variations and varies among different racial groups, with higher rates among Blacks, Latinos, and Asian females compared to white females15.
-Research conducted in the Kashmir region found that females reported a GDM prevalence of 3.8%.
-The increasing prevalence of diabetes mellitus globally has raised concerns.
+Research conducted in the Kashmir region female reported a GDM prevalence of 3.8%.16 The increasing prevalence of diabetes mellitus globally has raised concerns.